jenson27/Jenson27.github.io/src/content/project/project1.md

     <li><strong>Learning Real-World Skills</strong> – This project simulates real-world web development, preparing me for <strong>future projects, internships, or careers</strong> in software development.
 It also gave me a better understanding of how <strong>e-commerce platforms work</strong>.</li>
 </ul>

 Overall, this project expanded my technical skills, improved my problem-solving abilities, and strengthened my creativity.
-It was a valuable learning experience that will help me grow as a developer and a student.
+It was a valuable learning experience that will help me grow as a developer.